w1r2p1/AlgoTrading/README.md

 - [x] **Speed**: Multiprocessing is implemented across the algo to speed it up.

 **New** : run `/experimentations/live_orderbook.py` to display the orderbook in real time via Binance's websocket, along with the evolution of imbalance value and the price.
+**New** : In `backtesting/backtesting.py`, implemented an Optuna optimization to search for the best parameters combination for your strategy.

 ## Basic Usage